Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 8 Januari 2026 02.27.48 UTC
+- WIB: Kamis, 8 Januari 2026 03.35.21 UTC
-- WITA: Kamis, 8 Januari 2026 03.27.48 UTC
+- WITA: Kamis, 8 Januari 2026 04.35.21 UTC
-- WIT: Kamis, 8 Januari 2026 04.27.48 UTC
+- WIT: Kamis, 8 Januari 2026 05.35.21 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: motivational
+Kategori: funny